StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 {% endfigure %}

 **What can in-context learning do?** On many benchmark NLP benchmarks, in-context learning is competitive with models trained with much more labeled data and is state-of-the-art on LAMBADA (commonsense sentence completion) and TriviaQA (question answering).
-Perhaps even more exciting is the array of applications that in-context learning has enabled people to spin up in sometimes just a few hours, including writing code from natural language descriptions, helping with app design mockups, and generalizing spreadsheet functions:
+Perhaps even more exciting is the array of applications that in-context learning has enabled people to spin up in just a few hours, including writing code from natural language descriptions, helping with app design mockups, and generalizing spreadsheet functions:

 {% figure %}
 <div style="display: inline-block; width: 33%"> <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Here&#39;s a sentence describing what Google&#39;s home page should look and here&#39;s GPT-3 generating the code for it nearly perfectly. <a href="https://t.co/m49hoKiEpR">pic.twitter.com/m49hoKiEpR</a></p>&mdash; Sharif Shameem (@sharifshameem) <a href="https://twitter.com/sharifshameem/status/1283322990625607681?ref\_src=twsrc%5Etfw">July 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> </div>